The Wilton North Report: Format

 Later in the show's brief run, The Wilton North Report was to completely change its format, reducing its reliance on comedy and moving toward having Cowan and Robins serve as "veejays" in presenting "mini-documentaries" on various real people and events; Paul Krassner would also present and comment on "underground videos" alongside Cowan and Robins.

-Behind the scenes
+Development and production

 In the spring and summer of 1987, Fox began to develop a replacement for The Late Show, the network's initial, low-rated late night entry.
 The network, however, was caught somewhat off-guard after giving The Late Show hosting duties to Arsenio Hall, a move that generated some ratings success for the show during the late spring and summer of 1987 and led to a 13-week deal for Hall to remain as Late Show host.
 Hall would leave Fox and The Late Show after those 13 weeks for other commitments (most notably work on the film Coming to America), eventually returning to late night in 1989 with a syndicated talk show through Paramount Domestic Television.